TomDDG/ZXPicoMD/README.md

 ## Using the Filename Selector

-When saving a cartridge to the sd card you can specify a filename by using a simple character selector as show below:
+When saving a cartridge to the SD card you can specify a filename by using a simple character selector as show below:

 ![image](./Images/charselect.png "File Name Selector")